The Oldest Archaeological Reference to the Sabbath:

 The overall theme of this ostracon is a person (the author) who was pleading with someone of authority for justice.
 As part of this discussion, the author mentioned that he finished his work before the Sabbath began.
 He described this activity as his usual behavior.

 The author of the pottery message also pleaded with a person of authority for the return of his mantle.
 The Torah allowed someone to lend their cloak as a pledge, but it was supposed to be returned to them by evening (Ex.
 22:26-27, Deut.
 24:10-15).
 This part of the Torah is called “the judgments” or mishpatim.
 The author also referenced witnesses that could defend him and help his case, which is a provision allowed in the judgments (Deut.
 19:15-21).

-Since Josiah enacted reforms to restore obedience to the commandments of God, we would expect to find evidence detailing both Sabbath observance and an appeal to the judgments in the Law of God.
-The Mesad Hashavyahu Ostracon is a reminder that the Sabbath of the Lord our God has been observed for thousands of years, despite claims to the contrary.
+Since the Biblical record noted that Josiah enacted reforms to restore obedience to the commandments of God, we would expect to find evidence detailing both Sabbath observance and an appeal to the judgments in the Law of God.
+The Mesad Hashavyahu Ostracon is also a reminder that the Jewish people practiced the Sabbath before the Babylonian captivity.

 Look for more blog posts from this category in the future!

 Pritchard, James B. ed.
 Ancient Near Eastern Texts Relating to the Old Testament.
 Third edition with supplement.
 Translator W.F.
 Albright.
 Princeton, Princeton University Press, 1969. p 568.

 One thought on “The Oldest Archaeological Reference to the Sabbath”